emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 LEGALIZE_JS_FFI
 ===============

-Whether to legalize the JS FFI interfaces (imports/exports) by wrapping them to automatically demote i64 to i32 and promote f32 to f64.
-This is necessary in order to interface with JavaScript.
-For non-web/non-JS embeddings, setting this to 0 may be desirable.
+Whether to lower i64 parameters and return values for function imports/exports.
+This is done by lowering them to pairs of i32 and should only be needed on JS engines that do not have Wasm/BigInt integration.
+This is automatically enabled when WASM_BIGINT is disabled.

 .. note:: This setting is deprecated

-Default value: true
+Default value: false

 .. _use_sdl: